umbraco/UmbracoDocs/Umbraco-Heartcore/Tutorials/Creating-A-Custom-Grid-Editor/index.md

 ![Defining custom module aliases](images/module-aliases.png)

-Here we have defined an alias `@headless-backoffice-bridge` pointing to a CDN URL of the [backoffice bridge library](https://github.com/umbraco/Umbraco.Headless.Backoffice.Bridge).
+Here we have defined an alias `@headless-backoffice-bridge` pointing to a Content Delivery Network (CDN) URL of the [backoffice bridge library](https://github.com/umbraco/Umbraco.Headless.Backoffice.Bridge).

 With this alias added we can update our import in our editor to: